Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 <a name="azuredf"></a>
 ## Create Azure Data Factory
-  Azure Data Factory (ADF) is a cloud-based data integration service that automates the movement and transformation of data and other steps necessary to convert raw stream data to useful insights.
+  Azure Data Factory is a cloud-based data integration service that automates the movement and transformation of data and other steps necessary to convert raw stream data to useful insights.
 Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines).
 A pipeline is a logical grouping of activities that together perform a task.
 The activities in a pipeline define actions to perform on your data.
 In this data factory we have only one pipeline with four different activities.
 The compute service we will be using for data transformation in this Data Factory is Data Lake Analytics.

 ### Azure Data Factory - get started